 Parramatta River Masterplan

-As part of the Masterplan, three new swimming locations at Putney Park, McIlwaine Park in Rhodes East and Bayview Park in Concord will be opened by 2025, joining current swimming sites at Cabarita Park beach, Chiswick Baths, Dawn Fraser Baths and Lake Parramatta.
+As part of the Masterplan, three new swimming locations at Putney Park, Bayview Park in Concord, and McIlwaine Park in Rhodes East and will be opened by 2025, joining current swimming sites at Cabarita Park beach, Chiswick Baths, Dawn Fraser Baths and Lake Parramatta.
 A fourth site at Bedlam Bay in Gladesville was announced in 2020.

 The development of the Masterplan was based on years of scientific studies and testing, industry collaboration and community engagement.
 The process was led by the PRCG with substantial input and support from our partner agencies and community members across the catchment.

 Sydney Water was appointed as the lead agency to drive the delivery of the Masterplan and has also provided significant additional resources to accelerate its implementation within the delivery timeframe.

 The Masterplan is specifically referenced in several local council plans as well as key state planning documents, including the three relevant District Plans and the EPA Strategic Plan.
 It is also consistent with the OEH/EPA Risk-based framework for considering waterway health outcomes in strategic land use planning decisions.

 The Parramatta River Masterplan was developed in two stages.